tadasbytautas/tadasSFIA2/README.md

 ## Application Overview

 Application designed to create random nickname witch ustualised 4 different microservices.

 Service 1 - is purely designed for user who using application.
 User has ability to create new nickname by pressing **Generate Nickname** button and see other nickanames that were generetrated previously.

 Service 2 - backend service which generates first part of the nickname.
 Application choses one random string out of 9 which will be used as part of full nickname.

-Service 3 - another backend service which does almost same as Service 2, only difference its genererating second part of the nickname.
+Service 3 - another backend service which does almost same thing as Service 2, only difference its genererating second part of the nickname.

 Service 4 - Combines output of Service 2 and Service 3.
-Service 1 sends GET request to Service 4 and represens outcome to the user on the main page.
+Service 1 sends GET request to Service 4 and returns combination to the user on the main page.

 <br>